Why are you reading this?

 - Analog home security cameras to digital format for easy monitoring

-- Custom CAN BUS TRACKER for car's, looking into where to tap into can lines on every car
+- Custom CAN BUS TRACKER for cars, looking into where to tap into can lines on every car

 - GPT3 Transcript Summarization and Minutes Presenting Application